 A key component of white privilege is being able to see the world through others’ eyes episodically, as an “experience,” then returning to your normal life.
 I was in Kenya for one week.
-After the festival, I flew back to London, where I had begun studying composition at the Royal Academy of Music.
+After the festival, I flew back to London, where I had begun studying composition.
 Getting back from Heathrow, I dropped in to my Music Technology class to tell the teacher that I was back, but would take the rest of the day off to recover.
 “Well, if you don’t think what we do here is important,” he said.
 The comment stung because it underscored the distinctness of my musical education from what I had just experienced in Kenya.

 That I was allowed to perform there, despite my lack of training, flowed, I strongly suspect, from a sense of white privilege among project organizers—and perhaps my own unwillingness to question it.
 Rather than joining in, I should have listened, watched, observed.
 My musical memories of Africa are memories I value highly, even if my playing there was hapless.
 But the truth is, my own participation wasn’t all that essential to these memories.